TonyPhipps/tech-notes/Products/sigma.md

 - **replace** - *Replaces query part specified by regular expression with a given string.*
 - **nest** - *Applies a list of query postprocessing transformations to the query in a nested manner.*

 **Query Post Processing Transformation Type: template**

+Sample to create a Splunk Alert Stanza for use in savedsearches.conf
 ```yml
 name: Splunk Alert stanza Windows
 priority: 20